daniymilner/releaser/README.md

  * `--push` - Push to remote repo
  * `--master` - Merge changes to master
  * `--full` - The same as the command `--tag --push --master`
+ * `--files` - Files in which must be saved a version

 ## Tests